Frequently Asked Questions

 Is the Wilkes Honors College a public institution?

-Yes, the Wilkes Honors College is a selective public college - part of the Florida state university system.
+system (we are part of Florida Atlantic University).
 Students will receive an education comparable to that of a small private liberal arts college but for a small fraction of the cost.

 How does the Wilkes Honors College differ from Honors Programs and other Honors Colleges?

 Yes.
-Students may earn credits for AP examinations as specified in the Florida Atlantic University catalog.
+Students may earn credits for AP and IB examinations as specified in the Florida Atlantic University catalog.
 In most cases credit is given for a score of 3 or above though for some examinations, such as history, a score of 4 or 5 is required.
-We will accept up to 45 credits for accelerated work done prior to entering the Honors College.
+We will accept up to 45 credits for accelerated work done prior to entering the Wilkes Honors College.
 Advanced Placement credits may be counted towards Honors Core requirements.
 Students arriving with 30 credits will be eligible for sophomore standing.

 How do we evaluate the International Baccalaureate?